Paul was writing to Timothy and the Bible says in I Timothy 1:1, “Paul, an

 hearing by the Word of God.”
 To have faith unfeigned means to have a faith that is

 not hypocritical.
-Don’t pretend to have faith if you do not have it.
+Do not pretend to have faith if you do not have it.
 Always

-If you do not serve God in the way that is described in I Timothy
+If you do not serve God in the way that is described in First

-1:5, then what is said in I Timothy 1:6 may apply to you.
-It says, “From which
+Timothy 1:5, then what is said in First Timothy 1:6 may apply to you.
+It says,

 that some people in the name of Christianity can say some of the strange and